xqyet/OverlayCaptions/README.md

 # RealTimeCaptionOverlay

 A is a real-time captioning application that just captures audio from your system and then displays the live transcription as text overlays.
 This project utilizes [Vosk's training model](https://alphacephei.com/vosk/) for speech recognition and [NAudio](https://github.com/naudio/NAudio) for capturing audio input.
+All required nuget packages are pre-installed so no external dependencies needed! clone-and-play

 ## Requirements